 TemplateLab provides 18 different purchase order templates to choose from, and these order forms can be downloaded as a Word document, Excel file, or a PDF version.
 Users can select a template based on style, though several templates are tailored to specific industries (fabric, fashion, graphic design, etc.).

-Of course, if you're looking to create an invoice, look no further than the free template available at Invoice2go, a Bill.com company.
+Of course, if you're looking to create an invoice or purchase order, look no further.
+Here are the available free invoice templates and purchase order templates at Invoice2go, a Bill.com company.
 We offer multiple invoice templates that can be used for freelancers, consultants, or construction companies.
 Each free template can be downloaded as an Excel spreadsheet, a Word document, or a PDF file.